Mongolia

 In Mongolia, the project prioritises the following:

-• Supporting the country in implementing ratified ILO Fundamental Conventions.
+- Supporting the country in the effective implementation of ratified ILO Fundamental Conventions

 Fundamental Conventions and selected international labour standards and protocols ratified